 Staff + Board of Directors

-GoodWeave USA Board of Directors
+GoodWeave International Board of Directors

 For a list of GoodWeave's Advisory Board, click here.

 Nina Smith is the founding Chief Executive Officer of GoodWeave International.
 Since 1999, Ms. Smith has developed and led GoodWeave operations, which include market engagement; standard-setting, product certification, inspection and monitoring of informal supply chains; removal and rehabilitation of child laborers; and a range of worker protection programs.

 Ms. Smith is an advocate for children’s rights and an expert on addressing labor rights violations in manufacturing supply chains.
 She has presented globally on these issues at events organized by Harvard University, the American Bar Association: Rule of Law Initiative, Stanford Graduate School of Business and TedX Dhaka among others.
 She is a winner of the The Schwab Foundation’s 2016 Social Entrepreneur of the Year award and the 2005 Skoll Award for Social Entrepreneurship, acknowledging her work to employ market strategies to tackle the worst forms of child labor and slavery.
 She is also a recipient of The Center for Nonprofit Advancement’s EXCEL Award for excellence in chief executive leadership.